 Yes, finding polyps is quite common.
 In fact, polyps are found in at least 250 people out of every 1,000 people who get a colonoscopy.
 Finding and painlessly removing these polyps during a colonoscopy can prevent them from growing into cancer.

 Is it common to find cancer during colorectal cancer screening?

 No. Finding cancer is not common.
-Cancer is found in only a few people out of every 1,000 average risk people who get a colonoscopy for screening.
-In the unlikely case that colorectal cancer is present, with regular screening it is more likely that the cancer will be found before it can spread.
+Cancer is found in only a few people out of every 1,000 average-risk people who get a colonoscopy for screening.
+In the unlikely case that colorectal cancer is present, with regular screening it is more likely that cancer will be found before it can spread.
 When cancer is caught and treated before it can spread, survival will be much improved.

 What can I do to lower my chances of getting colorectal cancer?

 - Talk with your healthcare provider to decide which screening is best for you.
 Then get screened.

 - Learn your family health history so that you and your healthcare provider can make the best screening choice for your situation.